iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-This will skip first 5 users and take 10 users after them.
+This will skip the first 5 users and take 10 users after them.

-`take` and `skip` may look like we are using `limit` and `offset`, but its actually not.
+`take` and `skip` may look like we are using `limit` and `offset`, but they don't.
-`limit` and `offset` may not work as you expect once you'll have more complicated queries with joins or subqueries.
+`limit` and `offset` may not work as you expect once you have more complicated queries with joins or subqueries.
-Using `take` and `skip` methods will prevent those issues.
+Using `take` and `skip` will prevent those issues.

 ## Set locking